|DO YOU HAVE HAVE A FAMILY DONATION?|

 By Bob Weaver

 During most of our lives we awaken to think about what we're going to do that day, projecting into the future.
-When we age, we awaken mostly to memories from the past, or what might have been.
+When we age, we awaken mostly to memories from the past, or what was or what might have been.

 I'm sure I had an old brain most of my life, but now, really being old, I spend most of my time connecting with the people and places of my younger life - memories.

 Yes, I know, 'the good ole days' were not as great as old brains perceive them to be, but their virtues stand strongly.

 A while back I started the "Hur Memories" project, placing dozens of objects used by earlier families, attaching them to our wood garage.